ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Monty Wisemen created the content structure of the first three architecture drafts.
 Carsten Bormann provided many of the motivational building blocks with respect to the Internet Threat Model.

+Peter Loscocco contributed critical review feedback as part of the weekly design team meetings that added precision and depth to several sections.

 # Appendix A: Time Considerations {#time-considerations}

 {{freshness}} discussed various issues and requirements around freshness of evidence, and